 Eric is lined up for the Asian Indoors in March.

-He needs to hit a time of 6.63 to qualify for the world indoor championships again.
+He needs to hit 6.63 to qualify for the world indoor championships again.

 Please note there are no 400 Hurdles at World Indoor Championships.

-For More for January 2020 Results visit Here
+For More on January 2020 Results, visit Here.

 (please send any other results we have missed to [email protected])